hummingbot/hummingbot-site/docs/governance/polls.md

 Each poll lasts for 14 days, and any Ethereum wallet holding HBOT tokens at poll creation may vote.
 1 HBOT token equals 1 vote.

-Afterwards, the Foundation will implement the approved changes in the subsequent monthly release.
+Afterwards, the Foundation will implement the approved changes in the subsequent release.